Cyfrin/aderyn/CONTRIBUTING.md

 Once the PR is approved, we'll "squash-and-merge" to keep the git commit history clean.

-### Issues
+## Issues

 Issues should be used to report problems, request a new feature, or discuss potential changes before a PR is created.

-#### Solve an issue
+### Solve an Issue

 Please review our [existing issues](https://github.com/cyfrin/aderyn/issues) to find one that interests you.

-If a contributor is working on the issue, they will be assigned to the individual.
-If you find an issue to work on, you can assign it to yourself and open a PR with a fix.
+If a contributor is working on an issue, they will be assigned to it.
+If you find an issue to work on, you are welcome to assign it to yourself and open a PR with a fix.

-#### Report Bugs
+### Report Bugs

 If a related issue doesn't exist, you can open a new issue.